Accelerated Graduate Degree in Criminal Justice

 How to Apply

-1. During the junior or senior year, eligible students should meet with their Undergraduate Advisor and the Director of Graduate Studies of their chosen graduate degree program to submit the Accelerated Graduate Degree (AGD) Application AND to develop an AGD Plan of Study.
+1. During the junior or senior year, eligible students should meet with their Undergraduate Advisor and the Director of Graduate Studies of their chosen graduate degree program to develop a Plan of Study AND submit both an Accelerated Graduate Degree (AGD) Application and a Senior Permission for Graduate Courses form.
+Both of which can be found on the Graduate Studies webpage.

 2. The student’s acceptance into the AGD program is subject to the approval of the Plan of Study by the Dean of the Graduate College.